Singh-Ish/selfassessmentDemo/README.md

 ```
 #### 2. Installing dependencies and environment, Make sure you have python3, MongoDB Installed on the machine.

-Installing pip and virtual environment
+- Installing pip and virtual environment
 ```sh
 $ python3 get-pip.py
 $ pip install virtualenv
 $ virtualenv env  ; Note env is the environment name
 ```

-Activating the virtual Environment
+- Activating the virtual Environment

 ```sh
 $ \env\Scripts\activate.bat
 ```

-Installing the project dependent packages
+- Installing the project dependent packages

 ```sh
 $ pip install -r requirement.txt
 ```

+- Update your config file details for database , email configurations etc

 ### 3. Running Application
 we have already configured .flaskenv to run main.py when using "flask run" command.